309746069/nucleus/index.md

         }
     }

-If You care about your existing Activity class tree - You don't have to use the NucleusActivity class.
+If you care about your existing Activity class tree - you don't have to use the NucleusActivity class.
 You can just copy-paste NucleusActivity's code.

 ### Loader

-A simple class that provides a Presenter with data when available.
-It implements the [Observer](http://en.wikipedia.org/wiki/Observer_pattern) and the [Adapter](http://en.wikipedia.org/wiki/Adapter_pattern) patterns the same time.
-It adopts different ways of getting data (database, network, cache etc) to fit Nucleus and Android components lifecycle.
+Loader is a simple class that provides a Presenter with data when the data is available.
+It implements the [Observer](http://en.wikipedia.org/wiki/Observer_pattern) and the [Adapter](http://en.wikipedia.org/wiki/Adapter_pattern) patterns at the same time.
+It adopts different ways of getting data (database API, network API, cache API etc.) to fit Nucleus and Android components' lifecycle.

     public abstract class Loader<ResultType> {